winduoctario/sherlock/README.md

 ## Anaconda (Windows) Notes

 If you are using Anaconda in Windows, using 'python3' might not work.
-Use 'python' instead.
+Use 'python' or 'py' instead.

 ## Docker Notes